MicrosoftDocs/msteams-docs/msteams-platform/overview-solution.md

 ## The user story

-The developer from Travel agency wants to build an app for their users, the tourists.
-It should check and send the forecast to users registered with the travel agency.
-The app should notify the users a day before the travel so they can plan.
+The developer from Tours and Travel agency wants to build an app for their users, the travelers.
+The app should:

+- Check and send the forecast to travelers registered with the travel agency.
+- Notify the users a day before the departure date so they can plan.

 Collate and map requirements to Teams features: